Dependencies are work item relationships such as parent-child, predecessors, and successors. Identifying dependencies includes the following:

 What is an association?

 An association is a term that implies a general type of relationship and is used to assist you in tracking and relating your work items.
-Each association is displayed in the sidebar found on the work item detail page.
+Each association is displayed in the ribbon or sidebar found on the work item detail page.

 When deleting any work item that has associations, you have multiple options for handling the associations.
 You may delete and remove the work item and its associations, continue with the delete and change the associations for the work item to none, or cancel the entire operation.